 Articles written by Excelsior engineers that appeared or could have appeared in professional media.

-First appeared on Javalobby (www.javalobby.org) on June 22nd, 2005.
+The first version of this article appeared on Javalobby (www.javalobby.org) on June 22nd, 2005.

 A beginner's guide to Java code protection, showing where obfuscation falls short and what can be done about that.

 Cat in the Cloud: Apache Tomcat in Amazon EC2.
 Part I - The Basics